something a little different from others of the same type

 impeccable broken English.

-sadness associated with some wrong done or some disappointment
+sadness associated with some wrong or disappointment

 And when the doctor finally called her daughter, me. who spoke in perfect English--lo and behold--we had assurances that CAT scan would be found, promises that a conference call on Monday would be held, and apologies for any suffering my mother had gone through for a most regrettable mistake.